-Courteney Cox Did Not Go On A Jealous “Tirade” About Pal JenniferAniston
+Courteney Cox Did Not Go On ‘Tirade’ About Pal Jennifer Aniston [Debunked]

-Courteney Cox has found herself the subject of a number of tabloid rumors that also involve her good friend and former co-star, Jennifer Aniston.
-The pair have a longtime friendship and certain tabloids are set on portraying the actresses as though their friendship is a facade.
+Courteney Cox has found herself the subject of a number of tabloid rumors that also involve her good friend and former Friends co-star Jennifer Aniston.
+The pair have a longtime friendship, and certain tabloids are set on portraying the actresses as though their friendship is a facade.

-This time around, the rumor that has made headlines due to a false report by the National Enquirer, states that Cox went on a jealous tirade over the success and happiness of Aniston.
+This time around, the rumor that has made headlines due to a false report by the National Enquirer states that Cox went on a jealous tirade over the success and happiness of Aniston.
 Gossip Cop shares the details about this ludicrous fabrication.

 “A so-called ‘source’ tells the National Enquirer, in oddly unnatural language, ‘A longtime friendship’s about to go up in flames!
 Courteney stunned close pals at a recent dinner, launching into a jealous, un-‘Friend’-ly attack on Jen, saying, ‘I should have been the movie star!'”